Crack the 5K Barrier: Proven Interval Workouts and Pacing Strategies to Shave Minutes Off Your Time

 Tip: Use a watch or phone that can display your current zone; aim to stay in Zone 3 for the 400 m repeats.
 After the session, note how your legs felt on the final repeat – that’s the moment your body tells you it’s ready for the next step.

-Run with curiosity, track the data that matters to you, and remember that every second you shave now is a building block for the next race.
-Happy running, and when you’re ready for the next challenge, explore the “5 K‑Progression” collection – a series of workouts that grow with you, one kilometre at a time.
+Stay curious about how your body responds, track what actually matters, and know that every second you cut now builds something larger for your next race.
+Enjoy the running, and when you’re set for the next level, the “5 K‑Progression” collection has workouts that scale as you do, one kilometre at a time.

 References